 The festivities wound down.
-Full of beer and thoughts, our little collective went their separate ways for the night; to regroup tomorrow for more of what Mitchell had called, “good times”.
+Full of beer and thoughts, our little collective went their separate ways for the night; to regroup tomorrow for more of what Mitchell had called, good times.
 He'd gone off towards the row of dingy apartments while Adam and I headed for the local bus loop.
 Just enough time to catch the last bus bound for Clark Street.
 A long walk home on a booze-filled stomach didn't seem too appealing, especially with the infamous beer bladder beginning to build up.
 The revelations about QuikPawn triggered yet another vicious cycle of worried thought.
 I had to laugh at myself, a sort of bemused, self-loathing snort.
 Give a shrink an hour and I'm sure to end up with a prescription for some sort of happy pills.
 No thanks.

 You really think it was her?
 Adam asked.
 Typical of me, couldn't keep myself to myself for long, despite my best attempts, just penny for your thoughts and out it came.
 Like the good guy he was, Adam didn't look at me funny or make wisecracks.
 Who knows?
 Maybe it was just coincidence, some disgruntled customer.

 Coincidence, I repeated.
 Man, I wish.
 I don't see any other way about it.
 You said it yourself, remember.
 And the note - I hate you a-shole!'
 What of that?
 He had no answer.
 Believe me, I really want it to be some f--ked up coincidence, but can you see just some disgruntled customer heaving a rock through a storefront window, littering Molson cans everywhere?

 In this city, anything's possible, Adam mused.
 He didn't say it, but we both knew it didn't add up, too many pieces to this puzzle.
 We looked both sides of the empty road before crossing.
 She's been a real thorn to you, huh? he asked when we stepped on the curb.

-Oh buddy, I sighed, that's putting it far too mildly, remembering the old adage: “If I've said it once, I've said it a thousand times...
+Oh buddy, I sighed, that's putting it far too mildly, remembering the old adage: If I've said it once, I've said it a thousand times...

 I first met Sarah Matheson halfway through tenth grade, an encounter I would come to regret over two years later.
 Before Cage Records began selling band shirts, the only place where Brentwood metalheads could find appropriate apparel, short of hunting down a mail order catalogue, was a little store called Fist, now long since closed.
 Don't you love those coyly named places?
 I had gone there one Saturday to browse, hoping to pick up something new.
-Contrary to a percentage of Brentwood's ‘alternative' youths, “pick up” was not a euphemism I used to mean five finger discounts.
+Contrary to a percentage of Brentwood's alternative' youths, pick up was not a euphemism I used to mean five finger discounts.
 I suppose some would consider it ironic, a rebellious teenager full of f--k you attitude, eager to stick it to the man', playing by the rules, but having a criminal record wasn't one of my life's aspirations.
 Let some other idiot risk being busted.

 I hadn't been in the store five seconds when my eyes came across a cute girl standing behind a glass counter lined with patches and stickers, talking on the phone, scribbling something down on a piece of paper.
 I was drawn in by those bright green eyes, almost forgetting all about the shirts.
 She was different from the other girls.
 I didn't know how, she just was.
 Her dirty blonde hair was tied back in a ponytail, two small rings in her lip, a thin spike in her left eyebrow, chewing on a piece of gum and looking like she couldn't care less what the person on the other line was saying.
 Her eyes drifted skyward, over to the walls lined with rows upon rows of shirts, all black of course, and then met with mine.
 She looked away almost at once.
 I pretended to be too focused on finding the perfect shirt to notice her.
 It wasn't very convincing.
 I looked her way again.
 She'd hung up the phone now, leaning on the glass counter with arms crossed, watching me, her narrow jaw rising and falling in perfect rhythm.

-“Guitar?” was the first thing she said, eyeing my ubiquitous case.
+Guitar? was the first thing she said, eyeing my ubiquitous case.
 I confirmed this.
 She said, Can you actually shred?
-Or are you just another wannabe poser with dreams of makin' it in the big city, like every other guy who comes in here?”
+Or are you just another wannabe poser with dreams of makin' it in the big city, like every other guy who comes in here?
 Indeed, different.

-“Oh no, I play,” I said.
-“I know that kind all too well, and I share your disgust.
+Oh no, I play, I said.
+I know that kind all too well, and I share your disgust.
 She said nothing, chewing on that gum a lot more than it needed to be chewed.
-Funny haircut, p-ssed-off-at-the-world attitude, elementary school guitar lessons and suddenly it's ‘Look at me, I'm Kurt Cobain.'
+Funny haircut, p-ssed-off-at-the-world attitude, elementary school guitar lessons and suddenly it's Look at me, I'm Kurt Cobain.'

 She seemed impressed.
 Her walls began to lower, her lips curling in a tight smile.
-“I know, right?
+I know, right?

-“Let them dream, I say.
-Just between you and me, those are the kind of kids destined for careers where they have their names printed on their shirt.”
+Let them dream, I say.
+Just between you and me, those are the kind of kids destined for careers where they have their names printed on their shirt.

 She laughed hard, gripping the countertop as if it was the only thing keeping her from falling to the floor.
 Her eyes seemed to sparkle.
 Instant attraction; I knew she was keen on me, or she wouldn't have continued watching me wander the store, her amused smirk showed she knew I'd lost interest in finding a shirt.
 I didn't leave the store empty-handed, however.
 She gave me her number before the manager's unimpressed glare convinced her to get back to work.

 We talked that night, the next night, and soon began seeing a lot more of each other.
 There were always parties or all-ages local shows going on in Brentwood's metal community, nine times out of ten I was there.
 Partying never interested me, I went for the music.
 Then again, there's always the temptation of beer, usually bought by the caseload by those of legal age.
 More often than not, Sarah could be found at those parties.
 She wasn't as big a metalhead as me, but she liked having a good time, and when the headbanging startedlook out!
 She could out windmill even the most veteran of dudes.
-Someone was sure to make a comment about “that blonde chick going nuts” and I could say with a smile, “yeah, I know her.
+Someone was sure to make a comment about that blonde chick going nuts and I could say with a smile, yeah, I know her.
 There was never a courting period with us.
 We just sort of happened.
 One day we didn't know each other, the next day we were moshing, thrashing and chasing beers like old timers.
 There was a time when she didn't even know the name Richard Demin, now we were making out like we'd been together for years.
 We loved it.
 And we loved each other.
 At least it appeared that way.

 That was before things started going bad.

-When Sarah drank, it wasn't just “Oh, I think I'll have another” with her.
+When Sarah drank, it wasn't just Oh, I think I'll have another with her.
 I could put away more than my fair share of Molson's, or whatever the beer of the week was, but it was far from a habit.
 Sarah on the other hand downed six and twelve-packs regularly.
 In public, you'd chalk it up to just having a good time.
 The reality behind closed doors was something else.
 She lived alone, in a small flat in the East Vancouver suburbs of Mount Pleasant, right on the cusp of downtown; busy, dense, yet still keeping a quaint neighborhood feeling about it.
 Quaint that is, until she got drunk.
 If we started out cuddling, by the end of it, we'd be screaming bloody f--king murder at each other, slinging drunken insults, making empty threats that neither followed through with.
 I'd be lying if I said I never fought back, but unlike her, words were my weapons of choice.
 If my commanding vocabulary outdid her repetitious slurs of F-bombs and little else, she'd get violent and start slapping or punching me.
 That was one avenue I wasn't about to go down.
 I'd defend myself, but I would never hit her back.
 That wasn't me, would never be me.

 The first time she slapped me should have been a clue, but she felt so bad about it, she spent the next day crying over the phone, telling me how sorry she was and that it would never happen again, I believed her, and we were okay for a little while.
 Then it would happen again, and the vicious cycle would repeat itself.
 It became a weekly occurrence: Hang out, be tender and loving with each other, go party, drink, headbang, drink, go to her place, fight, go home and wait for things to work out.
 Amazing we were able to get away with it for so long without one of the neighbors getting pissed off and calling the cops, it was hard enough keeping a secret from Captain Bob and the family, if the police became involved, I would be dead.
 Sometimes I wanted to end it all on the spot, but part of me was seriously in love with her, and couldn't imagine life without her.
 Denial can sometimes be one's closest friend, especially when you're navigating troubled waters.
 We had lots of good times together in our almost eleven-month relationship, if one could call it that.
 Liquor aside, we were inseparable, talking every day, seeing as much as we could of each other.
 Unfortunately at the end of the day, bad often outweighed good when it came to our relationship, a trait typical of most tumultuous ones.
 Contemplating our future together, arguing the good and bad with myself often left me more depressed than trying to numb the stinging after one of Sarah's meltdowns.